2juicy/react-video-feed/README.md

 #### Can I use tools like NextJS or Create React App?

 Yes absolutely, use any tool you would like as long as it allows you to follow the technology requirements.

+#### Feature Ideas

+- Infinite scrolling to load more videos as the user scrolls down.
+- Copy to clipboard feature can be achieved easily with React library.
+- Make video player responsive with mobile devices.